-NPE resolution strategy
+NPE resolution

-Similar to 2020, an ECL adjustment exists where it is expected that a portfolio sale or other alternative strategies may be adopted which are not included within the current IFRS 9 models.
-LGD models are based on empirical internal data assuming business as usual resolution.
-Given that the models do not account for portfolio sale outcomes, post model adjustments have been applied to reflect the potential outcomes, pending model redevelopment.
+At 31 December 2022, this PMA relates to mortgages which have been classified as non-performing for a considerable length of time and has been retained to reflect expected outcomes from alternative strategies which may be adopted, such as portfolio sales.
+LGD models are based on empirical internal data assuming business as usual resolution and given that the models do not account for alternative strategies, post model adjustments have been applied to reflect the potential outcomes, pending model redevelopment.